-- Section 1 Introduction to the document and processes within. - Section 2 Glossary of terms, helping users to understand terminology and acronyms used.
+- Section 1 Introduction to the document and processes within. - Section 2 Glossary of terms, helping users to understand terminology and acronyms used. - Section 3 Guidelines for Granting Possessions, sets out what information is required when requesting a possession, how to request late notice possessions and dates for submissions. - Section 4 Standard Possession Opportunities, set out, for the benefit of those requiring access to the line for inspection, maintenance and renewal, those times when there are no trains planned to run in the working timetable or when the working timetable supports trains running over a reduced number of lines, and when, therefore, access is usually available.

-- Section 3 Guidelines for Granting Possessions, sets out what information is required when requesting a possession, how to request late notice possessions and dates for submissions. - Section 4 Standard Possession Opportunities, set out, for the benefit of those requiring access to the line for inspection, maintenance and renewal, those times when there are no trains planned to run in the working timetable or when the working timetable supports trains running over a reduced number of lines, and when, therefore, access is usually available. - Section 5 Strategic Maintenance, sets out details of engineering activity which is planned on a cyclical basis (activities that are repeated at planned regular intervals) and may require some changes to trains contained in the working timetable. - There is no Section 6 within the Engineering Access Statement. - Section 7 Register of Disruptive Possessions, sets out details of the temporary closure of parts of the network required to deliver maintenance, renewals and project works which will impact on trains contained in the working timetable.
+- Section 5 Strategic Maintenance, sets out details of engineering activity which is planned on a cyclical basis (activities that are repeated at planned regular intervals) and may require some changes to trains contained in the working timetable. - Section 6 describes the introduction of the Access Impact process to be followed to enable agreement between Network Rail and Timetable Participants for delivering Capacity Study requests relating to the Engineering Access Statement. - Section 7 Register of Disruptive Possessions, sets out details of the temporary closure of parts of the network required to deliver maintenance, renewals and project works which will impact on trains contained in the working timetable.
 Details include dates, times, locations, lines affected in respect of possessions, temporary speed restrictions, temporary methods of working and any other restrictions of use.